 Moonstones are sometimes called “adularia” after Mt.
 Adular in Switzerland, a famous source for these gems.
 This mountain has also lent its name to moonstone’s characteristic, phenomenal effect.

 Adularescence is caused by the diffraction of light as it hits thin, alternating layers of orthoclase and albite within the gem.
 This produces the appearance of a floating, cloud-like, blue to white light inside the gem.
-In orthoclase moonstones, a blue sheen is produced if the albite crystals are very fine.
+A blue sheen is produced if the albite crystals are very fine.
 (Fine orthoclase and albite plates are dispersed within each other as a result of unmixing on cooling).
 If the albite plates are thick, the sheen is white.

 Generally, lapidaries cab moonstones with high domes to accentuate adularescence.
 Specimens with strong displays often reveal cat’s eyes when cabbed in this manner.
 Rare asterism, when it occurs, produces four-legged stars.